software-mansion/live-compositor/README.md

 - Web Rendering - embedding videos in custom websites.
 - Text Rendering

+## Demos

+TypeScript demos presenting what you can do with LiveCompositor are available in the `demos` directory.

 ## Examples

 Examples source code is under the `examples` directory.